mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 ![](./Pictures/expandedobj_incakir.jpg){width=90%}

-Expansive learning leads to the formation of a new, expanded object and pattern of activity oriented to the object.
-This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations Davydov 1990.
+"Expansive learning leads to the formation of a new, expanded object and pattern of activity oriented to the object.
+This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations Davydov 1990.""
 [@engestrom_design_2011]

+EDIT THIS DOWN

 REWRITE THE ABOVE?
-FOCUS ON EXPANDED OBJECT and the the role of the unit of activity in rising to the concrete and thus expanding learning
- [@sannino_formative_2016; @engestrom_methodological_2014]
+FOCUS ON EXPANDED OBJECT?
+OR MOVE UP TO AT CORE CONCEPTS?
+OR MOVE SOME DOWN?

 #### The value of surfacing areas of contradictions